ErdemKarabekmez/FormedixTest/README.md

 * pom.xml file is created by Maven.
 It is possible to manage required dependencies easily via this file.
 * Under src/test/java/com/formedix folder, you can see the java codes here.
 * Test data is stored at configuration.properties file.
 It is possible to change browser type and url.
+* POM design is being used.
+* Singleton Driver pattern applied.

 # HOW TO EXECUTE TEST?